SucklessWindows/SucklessWindows/readme.md

 Unlike most other Windows modifications, Suckless Windows doesn't remove any security features that most users need to maintain a secure system.

 ## 😍 Increase usability
 Suckless Windows applies some modifications to make Windows easier to use.
-This includes removing unneeded apps, configuring the interface, disabling ads, telemetry and so on.
+This includes removing bloatware and unwanted apps, configuring the interface, disabling ads, telemetry and so on.

 # 🔧 Installation
 ## Recommend version